 Restricted to radio-television-film majors.
 Study production crafts in film, television, and other digital media.
 Three lecture hours a week for one semester.
 May be repeated for credit when the topics vary.
-Prerequisite: Upper-division standing; Radio-Television-Film 317 and 318 with a grade of at least B- in each; six additional semester hours of lower-division coursework in radio-television-film; additional prerequisites vary with the topic.
+Prerequisite: Radio-Television-Film 304D (or 318) with a grade of at least C; additional prerequisites vary with the topic.

 Topic 3: Advanced Production.
 Additional prerequisite: Radio-Television-Film 343 (Topic 1), 343 (Topic 2), 343N, or 367L.
-Topic 5: Projects Course: 3D.
-Restricted to Radio-Television-Film majors.
-Additional prerequisite: Radio-Television-Film 343N.
 Topic 6: Immersive Media Production.
 Exploration of the theory and practice of immersive media: stereoscopy, artificial environments, and virtual reality.
 Additional prerequisite: Radio-Television-Film 344M (Topic 2), or 344M (Topic 3), or 366M; or consent of instructor.